GoogleContainerTools/distroless/README.md

 ### Base Operating System

-Distroless images are based on Debian 11 (bullseye).
+Distroless images are based on Debian 11 (bullseye) and Debian 12 (bookworm).
 Images are explicitly tagged with Debian version suffixes (e.g. `-debian11`).
 Specifying an image without the distribution will currently select `-debian11` images, but that will change in the future to a newer version of Debian.
 It can be useful to reference the distribution explicitly, to prevent breaking builds when the next Debian version is released.

 ### Operating System Updates for Security Fixes and CVEs